maximzhemerenko/TapCard/README.md

 ### Description
 A Java library to let your app users enter an NFC or EMV card info in a flash – just by holding it to the back of their phone.
 Don’t lose clients because they hate to manually enter all the card details – this process on a phone is awkward.<br/>

-Demo app available on the Play store
+Demo app available on the Google Play:

 <a href="http://bit.ly/2uxKxPD"><img height="60px" alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/apps/en-play-badge.png" /></a>